 In 2012, a senate enquiry into the use of medical devices following the recall of PIP breast implants, recommended establishing an opt-out registry for breast implants as a priority.
 The ‘opt-out’ approach will facilitate a high data capture rate and ensure the registry achieves (as close as possible to) full population coverage.

-It is important to note that the only health information provided to the ABDR relates to surgeries involving breast devices, such as implants and expanders and dermal mesh.
+It is important to note that the health information provided to the ABDR relates to breast devices, such as implants and tissue expanders and acellular dermal matrice (or similar).
 Your contact details are needed to validate the information (internal use only) and under no circumstances will be publicly available.
-This information is kept in a bank-level secure database.
-Contact details will also enable you to be contacted in the event of a product recall.
+This information is kept in a secure database.
+Contact details will also enable you to be contacted, eg by your health care provider, in the event of a hazard alert.

 Participation in the registry is entirely voluntary and your involvement will in no way affect your relationship with your surgeon or health service.